 Please take your medications as you normally would, including any blood thinners, unless otherwise instructed.

-You are encouraged to eat prior to your procedure and to take all medications, including eye drops, unless otherwise instructed.
-If you are diabetic you may want to bring a small snack.
+You are encouraged to eat before your procedure and to take all medications, including eye drops unless otherwise instructed.
+If you are diabetic, you may want to bring a small snack.

 Please, no lotions, makeup, or perfume.

 If you wish to have your cataract evaluation and surgery on the same day, you must inform our office of your intention when you call to schedule your appointment.
 Please be advised that not every patient is a candidate for same-day surgery.
 Some patients may require special lenses that need to be ordered.